sauln/CL_compass/README.md

 - Point towards sale - interface with handheld device's internal compass to find direction w.r.t.
 North.

+## Design:
+What is the best way to implement `skip` feature?
+Does each post have an ID and user says "closest post except [bad ids]" Reddit uses a key to say 'give me the 25 after the key' every post needs an id, server will...

+user has a location -
+they request the nearest N thangs, if need more, send blacklist

 **Device:**
 * has own longitude and latitude